Brian Fobbs

-Brian Fobbs (born February 17, 1998) is an American professional basketball player for Kangoeroes Mechelen of the BNXT League.
+Brian Fobbs (born February 17, 1998) was an American professional basketball player for EWE Baskets Oldenburg in the Basketball Bundesliga (BBL).
 He played college basketball for Genesee Community College and Towson.

 High school career

 Fobbs attended Bishop Kearney High School in Irondequoit, New York.
 He was not the featured player on offense as a junior, averaging about seven points per game.
 As a senior, Fobbs averaged 10 points per game.
 He did not receive any notable collegiate offers, so he committed to Genesee Community College.